SpikeInterface/spikeinterface/doc/modules/core.rst

 The :py:mod:`~spikeinterface.core` module also contains the basic tools used throughout SpikeInterface for parallel processing of recordings.
-In general, parallelization is achieved by splitting the recording in many small time chunks and processing them in parallel (for more details, see the :py:class:`~spikeinterface.core.ChunkRecordingExecutor` class).
+In general, parallelization is achieved by splitting the recording in many small time chunks and processing them in parallel (for more details, see the :py:class:`~spikeinterface.core.TimeSeriesChunkExecutor` class).

 Many functions support parallel processing (e.g., :py:func:`~spikeinterface.core.extract_waveforms`, :code:`save`,
 and many more).
 All of these functions, in addition to other arguments, also accept the so-called **job_kwargs**.